 There!
 I added some port wine.
 That looks better!
-Our group knocked ourselves out on this food platter, courtesy of a gourmet food shop called Comer e Chorar Por Mais, which is Portuguese for “Eat and Cry For More”.
+This food platter is courtesy of a gourmet food shop called Comer e Chorar Por Mais, which is Portuguese for “Eat and Cry For More”.
 I’d say that’s exactly what we did!
 I had no idea that Portugal was famous for its cheese before visiting here.
 My favorite was the Serpa cheese, which adds paprika to the rind to give it a little kick.

 3) Bifana roll

 Never think of leaving Portugal without eating a bifana, which is a marinated pork sandwich topped with onions and served on a roll.
-We got ours at a casual spot called Conga, and we chased it with a light Portuguese beer, Super Bock.
+Get yours at a casual spot called Conga, and chase it with a light Portuguese beer, Super Bock.
 This sandwich is quite spicy because of the peri-peri sauce used to flavor the pork.
 You can get extra peri-peri if you like things super spicy and also like having to chug Portuguese beer really quickly afterwards because your eyes are watering.
 Not that I know this from experience or anything, ahem!

 I love the combination of rich spicy pork and the light and fluffy Portuguese rolls with the crunchy exteriors.
 This is definitely a real man’s sandwich.